bithiNath/E-Grocery-Insights-BD/README.md

 - Data collected: **Late March 2026**

 ### ⚠️ Limitations
-- ~890 duplicates and a few null product names were removed during cleaning.
+- ~890 duplicate entries, including a few null values, were removed during cleaning.
-- ~350 misplaced products within sub-categories were removed, keeping only relevant listings.
+- ~350 products appearing in multiple sub-categories were cleaned by retaining only the listing under their most relevant sub-category.
-- Same product name may appear with different prices or unit sizes across platforms.
+- The same product may appear with different prices or unit sizes, as pricing and packaging vary across platforms.
 - Brand names were extracted from product titles using keyword frequency analysis, followed by manual correction — resulting in **~700 unique brands** identified.
-- ~4,000 products had generic units (pcs, each, pack, etc.), so an `Extra_info` column was extracted from titles to determine actual unit, `offer_status`, `Actual_unit_price`, and `Market_price`.
+- ~4,000 products had generic units (pcs, each, pack, etc.), so an `Extra_info` column was extracted from titles to determine actual unit, `offer_status`, `Total_savings`, `Actual_unit_price`, and `Market_price`.
-- Out-of-stock status on Chaldal could not be scraped, so such products remain in the dataset and may slightly bias the results.
+- Out-of-stock status on Chaldal could not be scraped, so such few products remain in the dataset and may slightly bias the results.
 - No direct product matching — comparison is done at the sub-category and brand level due to inconsistent product naming across platforms.

 ## 📊 Data Overview